 “Hydrogen plant” means a facility that produces hydrogen with steam hydrocarbon reforming, partial oxidation of hydrocarbons, or other processes.

 “Imported electricity” means electricity generated outside the State of California and delivered to serve load located inside the State of California.
 Imported electricity includes electricity delivered across balancing authority areas from a first point of receipt located outside the State of California, to the first point of delivery located inside the State of California, having a final point of delivery in California.
 Imported electricity includes electricity imported into California over a multi-jurisdictional retail provider’s transmission and distribution system, or electricity imported into the State of California from a facility or unit physically located outside the State of California with the first point of interconnection to a California balancing authority’s transmission and distribution system.
 Imported electricity includes electricity that is a result of cogeneration located outside the State of California.
 Imported electricity does not include electricity wheeled through California, defined pursuant to this section.
 Imported electricity does not include electricity imported into the California Independent System Operator (CAISO) balancing authority area to serve retail customers that are located within the CAISO balancing authority area, but outside the State of California.
 Imported Electricity does not include electricity imported into California by an Independent System Operator to obtain or provide emergency assistance under applicable emergency preparedness and operations reliability standards of the North American Electric Reliability Corporation or Western Electricity Coordinating Council.
-Imported electricity shall include Energy Imbalance Market (EIM) dispatches designated by the CAISO’s optimization model and reported by the CAISO to EIM Participating Resource Scheduling Coordinators as electricity imported to serve retail customers load that are located within the State of California.
+Imported electricity shall include Western Energy Imbalance Market (WEIM) and Extended Day-Ahead Market (EDAM) dispatches designated by the CAISO’s optimization model and reported by the CAISO to CAISO Scheduling Coordinators as electricity imported to serve retail customers load that are located within the State of California.

+“Importer of cement” or “cement importer” means the owner or operator of a cement terminal receiving imported cement or clinker if the terminal owner/operator owns the imported cement or clinker being received.
+If the terminal owner or operator does not own the imported cement or clinker or clinker being received, then the importer of cement is the first entity that owns and receives the imported cement or clinker in California, such as the owner of the concrete batch plant purchasing the imported cement or clinker for consumption.

 “Importer of fuel” means an entity that imports fuel into California and who is the importer of record under federal customs law.
 For imported fuel not subject to federal customs law, the “importer of fuel” is the owner of the fuel upon its entering into California if the eventual transfer of ownership of the product to an end user or marketer located in California occurs at a location inside California.
 However, where the transfer of ownership of the fuel to a California end user or marketer occurs at a location outside of California, the “importer of fuel” is the producer, marketer, or distributor that is the seller of the fuel to the end user or marketer located inside California.

-Pursuant to section 95122, only importers of liquefied petroleum gas, compressed natural gas, and liquefied natural gas are subject to reporting as an importer of fuel.
+“Importer of hydrogen” means an entity that imports hydrogen into California.
+For hydrogen imported by transport (e.g., truck, rail), the importer is the title holder of the hydrogen as it enters California.
+For hydrogen imported by pipeline, the importer is the entity in California who contracts for delivery of hydrogen produced outside of California that is injected into a pipeline in North America.

 “Importer of record” means the owner or purchaser of the goods that are imported into California.